danjwinter/lesson_plans/ruby_02-web_applications_with_ruby/mix_master/7_implementing_users.markdown

 If you type `request` and hit enter, you'll see a large `ActionDispatch::Request` object.
 This is what is coming back from Spotify's authentication. `request` has an instance variable `env` that returns a hash which we can access like this: `request.env`.

-Note: If you don't want to look at that giant blob of text, you can require pretty print inside of byebug `require pp` and then `pp request`.
+Note: If you don't want to look at that giant blob of text, you can require pretty print inside of byebug `require 'pp'` and then `pp request`.
 It's a little easier to look at this way.

 This is still a lot of information.
 We only need to get the omniauth information which is contained in the key `"omniauth.auth"` (do you see it?).
 We'll do that like this: `request.env["omniauth.auth"]`.
 You should see an `OmniAuth::AuthHash` object.